inpsyde/more-menu-fields/README.md

 That's it.
 The filter right above, plus the class in previous section is really all it takes to print the field and also save it.

-The benefit of this can be seen when there are add many fields.
+The benefit of this can be seen when there are many fields added.
 Moreover, the `Inpsyde\MoreMenuFields\FILTER_FIELDS` filter can be used by many plugins that know nothing about each other and all will work just fine.